-Kona Pacific will observe the beginning of Makahiki with a reverent ceremony on the morning of Wednesday, November 27, directly following our morning protocol.
-The Makahiki opening ceremony will be officiated by Kumu Keala Ching and will include a presentation about the history and significance of Makahiki, followed by the ceremonial partaking of canoe plant foods, an offering representative of the abundance of our ahupua‘a, Kanaueue.
+Kona Pacific observed the beginning of Makahiki with a reverent ceremony on the morning of Wednesday, November 27, directly following our morning protocol.
+The Makahiki opening ceremony was officiated by Kumu Keala Ching and included a presentation about the history and significance of Makahiki, followed by the ceremonial partaking of canoe plant foods, an offering representative of the abundance of our ahupua‘a, Kanaueue.

-Throughout the rest of the day, led by our 4th graders who have been preparing for weeks, the students will engage in Makahiki games such as ʻōʻō ihe (spear-throwing game), hukihuki (tug-of-war) and haka moa (traditional one-arm, one-leg wrestling match).
+Throughout the rest of the day, led by our 4th graders who have been preparing for weeks, the students engaged in Makahiki games such as ʻōʻō ihe (spear-throwing game), hukihuki (tug-of-war) and haka moa (traditional one-arm, one-leg wrestling match).

 In Hawaiʻi, from ancient times, every mid-November finds eager eyes turned to the eastern horizon at sunset, searching for the celestial sign as the sky grows darker.
 And then one night, it appears – the heavenly indication that the season of Makahiki will soon begin, the rising of the constellation Makaliʻi (the Pleiades).